In memory of 2 good buddies who left this world unexpectedly

 My trip report on Uzbekistan Airways

 When this airline announced flights to Singapore, a lot of aviation enthusiasts including myself were keen to fly with this airline without flying to its home base, Tashkent.
-The route is Tashkent-Kuala Lumpur-Singapore and return and aircraft was to be operated by Boeing 767-300ER.
+The route is Tashkent-Kuala Lumpur-Singapore and operated by the Boeing 767-300ER.
 Initially, the SIN-KUL route was not bookable as there was no 5th freedom right for the airline to sell tickets on this sector.
-Then later, the good news for us was the airline was given the local rights, however the airfare cost was more expensive than the others, S$150 at least for the one-way sector.
-This airline at this time (December 2014) only flies to SIngapore, once a way.
+Then later, the good news for us was the airline was given the local rights, however, the airfare cost was more expensive than the others, S$150 at least for the one-way sector.
+This airline at this time (December 2014) only flies to Singapore, once a week.
 Arriving in Singapore on Thursday night and departing to KL on Friday morning so not much choice here.
 I wanted to do this as I won't have much time next year.
-So once decided, I made my booking via cheaptickets.sg.
+So once decided, I made my booking via CheapTickets.sg.
 Booking through the airline's website is almost impossible - absolutely crap.
-The worst airline's website among the carriers flown so far, without doubt.
-Its workable but the language problem makes its almost impossible to book through them and some more they recommend us to book through an agent, so that's that.
+The worst airline's website among the carriers flown so far, without a doubt.
+It is workable but the language problem makes it is almost impossible to book through them and some more they recommend us to book through an agent, so that's that.

 On the day